MorphRobotics/Robotic-Hand-controlled-using-OpenCV-and-NVIDIA-Jetson/README.md

 pip install opencv-python
 pip install pyFirmata
 ```
-First upload the Arduini script StandardFirmata.ino and then upload the 5fingerservocontrol.ino code
+First upload the Arduino script StandardFirmata.ino and then upload the 5fingerservocontrol.ino code

 Now in your terminal run the python script for OpenCV servo control